Happy First Day Of School! 27 Survival Tips You Need For Your First Week

 Depending on where you reside, many students returned to school this week.
 While most parents find the idea of someone else being responsible for their children for four to eight hours a day relieving, the transition from summer break to a new school year can get a little dicey.
 There are a lot of unique struggles to overcome with the start of the new school year.

-Transitioning to Something New is Challenging
+Transitioning To Something New Is Challenging

-Each year there are a cluster of parents and students all around the world that have to embark on a new experience with the start of the school year.
+Each year there is a cluster of parents and students all around the world that has to embark on a new experience with the start of the school year.
 This new experience comes in a few different forms:

 - Transitioning to a new school